codr7/snabl_old/README.md

 ```
   (bench 100 (fib-rec 20))

-1502
+1240
 ```

 ### support
-Should you wish to support this effort and allow me to spend more of my time and energy on evolving GFun, feel free to [help](https://liberapay.com/andreas7/donate) make that economically feasible.
+Should you wish to support this effort and allow me to spend more time and energy on evolving the project, please consider a [donation](https://liberapay.com/andreas7/donate).

 ### coder/mentor for hire
 I'm currently available for hire.<br/>